SuhasNandiraju/Quantum-ML-Mutation-Predictor/README.md

 # Quantum-ML-Mutation-Predictor

-This project uses Quantum-hybrid Machine Learning to predict genetic mutations in viruses.
+This project uses Quantum-hybrid Machine Learning to predict genetic mutations in viruses more efficiently and accurately than ever before.

 First, we train a Quantum-hybrid Variational Autoencoder to encode and decode the data.
 Then, we train a Quantum-hybrid LSTM time series predictor on the encoded and vectorized data.